Procurement Glossary

 Risk management: definition & important aspects for buyers

 Risk management enables companies to identify potential risks at an early stage and take targeted measures to ensure their long-term competitiveness.
-The following overview systematically shows how you as a purchaser can effectively identify, evaluate and manage risks in order to ensure your company's security of supply.
+The following overview systematically shows how you as a buyer can effectively identify, evaluate and manage risks in order to ensure your company's security of supply.

 Risk management in a nutshell: